Module 6: Biopotential Signals [1]#

 Electrooculography (EOG)#

-Target area to record EOG#
+Target area to record EOG(single channel)#

 Electromyography (EMG)#

-Target area to record EMG#
+Target area to record EMG(single channel)#

 Electrocardiography (ECG)#

-Target area to record ECG#
+Target area to record ECG(single channel)#

 Electroencephalography (EEG)#

-Target area to record EEG#
+Target area to record EEG(single channel)#

 Step 2: Apply NuPrep gel#